 A Fox Body Mustang is a Mustang produced anywhere from 1979 to 1993.
 It doesn’t matter if it’s a coupe, convertible, or a hatch.
 It also doesn’t matter what engine is has either, or transmission.
 As long as it’s between the ages of 1979 and 1993, it’s a Fox Body.

 Why is it called the “Fox” platform?
 I am unable to find a sure reason why Ford identified this chassis as “Fox”.
-But, I assume it has something to do with how it downsized their vehicles.
+Some people say that it had something to do with VW’s “Rabbit” but I can’t confirm that.
+I assume the Fox name has something to do with how Ford downsized their vehicles.
 Ford’s vehicles went from being big like a cow to small and nimble like a Fox.

 Now that you know what a Fox Body is, let’s talk about what makes them so awesome.
 Also, if you doubt my knowledge or credibility: The Story of my 1991 Fox Body Mustang.

 Ah, the ’80s, something that the Fox Body represents strongly.
-No other car can you drive today without previous Fox Body owners striking up conversations about how much fun they had in these cars back in the day.
-Hell, even my mother had a Fox Body back in the day, although she ended up totaling it.
+Back in the day, you would see Fox Body Mustangs around every corner.
+Even my mother had a Fox Body back in the day, although she ended up totaling it.
 The day I came home in my Fox Body she was dying to take a ride in it.
 What other cars can bring people from completely different generations together?
 The only vehicle I can think that brings people together like a Fox Body can is a Jeep.

 Fox Body Mustangs also represent vehicle styling from the ’80s and ’90s.
 The long horizontal tail lights, the factory GT body kit, the simple body lines.
 Look at a BMW E30 and try to tell me it doesn’t look similar to a Fox Body couple.
 Even the interior screams the ’80s, which is awesome because back then interiors weren’t cluttered with fancy junk.
 All you have is a steering wheel, pedals, gear shifter, and a basic radio.